Not-Nik/raylib-zig/ReadMe.md

 # raylib-zig
 Manually tweaked, auto generated [raylib](https://github.com/raysan5/raylib) bindings for zig.<br>
-Bindings tested onn raylib version 2.6
+Bindings tested on raylib version 2.6

 ## Example
-Basically we can copy the default example with some minor changes:
+We can copy the default example with some minor changes:
 ```zig
 usingnamespace @import("raylib");